0416928/Assignment_01/README.md

 ## Describe something that sets you apart from others

-I am progressive, organzied and responsible individual.
+I am progressive, organized and responsible individual.
 I like to do programming.